 PRINCIPAL LANDSCAPE ARCHITECT

 As a partner and Principal Landscape Architect and Manager of the Regina office for Crosby Hanna & Associates, Laureen puts her passion for Landscape Architecture, Bachelor of Science from the University of Alberta and Master’s degree in Landscape Architecture from the University of Guelph to work for her every day.
 Laureen joined the Crosby Hanna & Associates team in 2003 and has not looked back.
-She is also a member of the Regina Planning Commission, the Saskatchewan Association of Landscape Architects and the Canadian Society of Landscape Architects.
+Laureen is a registered member of the Saskatchewan Association of Landscape Architects and the Canadian Society of Landscape Architects and a Green Roof Professional.

 PRINCIPAL LANDSCAPE ARCHITECT

 If variety is the spice of life, then William is one well-seasoned individual.
-Whether he’s doodling, sketching or colouring design ideas, computer drafting, or researching a project, William’s role as a Landscape Architect with Crosby Hanna & Associates provides constant challenges and opportunities to learn new things.
+Whether he’s doodling, sketching or colouring design ideas, computer drafting, or researching a project, William’s roles as a Project and, now, Principal Landscape Architect with Crosby Hanna & Associates provide constant challenges and opportunities to learn new things.
 So far his education has taken him from a diploma in Ornamental Horticulture at Alberta’s Olds College, to the University of Saskatchewan and a Bachelor of Science in Horticulture, all the way to Edinburgh College of Art in Scotland where he earned a Master’s of Landscape Architecture.
 William is a member of the Canadian Society of Landscape Architects and the Saskatchewan Association of Landscape Architects.

 For William, using creativity to craft unique solutions to design challenges is one of the most rewarding parts of working with Crosby Hanna.
 When he’s not hard at work, William turns his enthusiasm and imagination to a wide range of artistic pursuits, including a role as Horticulture Editor for The Gardener magazine.